Rartirom/TOP-exercises/README.md

-# Directories for all of The Odin Project's exercises
+# Directories for all my The Odin Project's exercises